paskaliavero/sql-portofolio/README.md

-# 🗄️ SQL Portfolio - Oreff
+# 🗄️ SQL Portfolio - Veronika

 This repository contains my **SQL projects** showcasing skills in querying, data cleaning, analysis, and reporting.
 The projects are based on sample datasets and real business cases.